philrz/super/docs/tutorials/schools.md

 ## 7. Sequence Filters

-Several Zed operators manipulate a sequence of values based on the order in which they appear in the input:
+Several operators manipulate a sequence of values based on the order in which they appear in the input:
 * [head](../language/operators/head.md) - copy leading values of input sequence
 * [tail](../language/operators/tail.md) - copy trailing values of input sequence